malramsay64/phd-thesis/01_Introduction/Crystal_Growth.md

 This is the energy at the interface of the liquid and crystal regions, this is described as the surface tension $\sigma$.
-Using the free energy saving of the crystal $\Delta G_{crystal}$ which is always negative, we can make the assumption that any initial crystal structure is going to be spherical and express the free energy of a nucleation as
+Using the free energy saving of the crystal $\Delta G_{crystal}$, a value that is always negative, and making the assumption that any initial crystal structure is going to be spherical.
+An expression for the free energy of nucleation $\Delta G_\text{nucleation}$ is

 $$ \Delta G_\text{nucleation} = \frac{4}{3} \pi r^3 \Delta G_\text{crystal} + 4 \pi r^2 \sigma $$